When I attended the RKC in October 2009, Pavel Tsatsouline said something that moved me;

 I have experienced this mentality en masse at every RKC event that I have had the privilege and honor to attend since that first grueling weekend in Philly.
 I have witnessed, in awe and admiration, the tremendous work ethic and perseverance of RKC women.
 These are women who don’t believe that serious strength and conditioning is limited to men.
 These are women who believe in their ability to use their bodies in exceptional ways, who exceed limits imposed by the fitness mainstream and harbor a mental toughness that propels and motivates them.
 I am incredibly proud to stand beside these strong, empowered females.

-How many of us can affirm that our personal training female clients share the same mental fortitude and passion for serious strength?
+How many of us can affirm that our female clients share the same mental fortitude and passion for serious strength?

 In my ten years experience as a fitness professional, I have encountered a handful of intrinsically motivated females.
 There are some who train purposefully, fearlessly and intentionally.
 Most, however, have required some convincing, and it is through the power of persuasion that I have had the unique pleasure of watching countless women experience a paradigm shift.